 As profit margins have started to erode in traditional product lines more companies have begun looking towards new revenue streams.
 This may come from new markets, new product opportunities, or a different approach to reaching the consumer.

 Trying to seize new market opportunities is often a risky and expensive operation that has multiple points of failure.
 Trying to consider the costs and different legal framework or standards in foreign markets and how you could address these is a complex task.
 Different consumer preferences are also a massive consideration that extends past taste.
-Digital transformation helps you tackle these challenges in several ways.
+Digital transformation in food production helps you tackle these challenges in several ways.

 First, by providing more flexibility in how you produce products, it is possible to tailor your offering to the target market.
 This can be to accommodate different tastes or to address legal requirements that exist in different markets.

 Second, the improved tracking and reporting functionality can go a long way in understanding consumer wants.
-While consumer habits continue to change, companies that can collect and analysis customer data are the ones who will triumph.
+While consumer habits continue to change, companies that can collect and analyse customer data are the ones who will triumph.
 They will be able to offer the products that customers want in the locations they want and will be able to deliver marketing campaigns that are impactful.
 This targeted production process will be the defining feature of the future that the top companies all have.

 Another way to generate new revenue streams is addressing the changing wants of consumers.
 As they have become more informed and aware of competitors, they now look for something different in purchases.
 By offering a bespoke service it is possible to give the consumer choice that they have never experienced before.
 From unique to novelty flavours, the options will bring consumers back as they get to experience variety.